 Kentucky - Bro.
 James Martin

 New York - Bro.
-Paul Kraska
+Paul Kraska (now deceased)

 South Carolina - Bro.
 Chris Taylor

-Each of these brethren serve or have served the Grand Lodge of Minnesota as the Grand Rep, or ambassador, for travelers who are Masons, and who are traveling to or from their assigned nation or state.
+Each of these brethren serve or have served the Grand Lodge of Minnesota as the Grand Rep, or ambassador, assisting travelers who are Masons and who are traveling to or from their assigned nation or state.
 These men provide guidence and the sometimes vital link of aid for such travellers.
 Minnesota Masons may contact these men through our lodge secretary, and external Masons may contact them via your Grand Secretary who will contact ours, Rt.
 Wor.
 Doug Campbell, in the US at 952-948-6700 or via e-mail at "grandlodge (at) qwest.net".
 Bro.
 Campbell will also assist Minnesota Masons to identify Grand Reps serving other jurisdictions not listed.

 Note: Unless or until an introduction is made, long-standing Masonic protocol indicates that Masons ought to establish foreign lodge relationships via their own Grand Secretary rather than directly contacting the foreign lodge.
 An exception is made when you are actually sojourning within the boundaries of another state or nation, and may in an emergency contact the Grand Secretary there, who will extend to you every Masonic courtesy while confirming your affiliation with your home jurisdiction.
 Some other exceptions are made that allow you to easily join a foreign research lodge, or when encountering Masons during the course of commerce or social events.
 Once an introduction is made, of course, the relationship is yours to develop and cherish as you wish.